joeavanzato/LogBoost/README.md

 ### Example Usage

 To use, just download the latest release binary (along with feed_config.json if you wish to enhance results with threat intelligence.
 Additionally, setup a free MaxMind account at https://www.maxmind.com/en/geolite2/signup?utm_source=kb&utm_medium=kb-link&utm_campaign=kb-create-account to get a license key for the free GeoLite2 Databases.
-Once that key is acquired, you can either put it in an environment variable (MM_API), put it in a file in the CWD (mm_api.txt) or provide it at the command-line via the flat '-api'.
+Once that key is acquired, you can either put it in an environment variable (MM_API), put it in a file in the CWD (mm_api.txt) or provide it at the command-line via the flag '-api'.

 #### Common Use
 * ```LogBoost.exe -buildti``` - Build the Threat Indicator database locally (only needed once)